MANUSCRIPTS TYPES

 Development of a topic in the areas of Physical-Mathematical Sciences and Earth Sciences; Biology and Chemistry; Medicine and Health Sciences; Education Sciences; Humanities; Social Sciences; Agriculture, Agricultural Sciences, Forestry and Ecosystems; Engineering and Technological Development; as well as Interdisciplinary fields, with the purpose of providing readers with a simpler explanation of these areas and their relationship with the improvement of our quality of life, the promotion of our own technologies, sustainable solutions to current challenges, and the transition of our societies toward fairer and safer communities.

-The document may be up to 10 pages using the journal template; it must include an abstract between 150 and 200 words and 4 to 5 keywords.
+The document between 15 and 20 pages using the journal template; it must include an abstract between 150 and 200 words and 4 to 5 keywords.
 Since this is an outreach publication, figures are necessary for understanding the topic, and authors are encouraged to include as many as needed.

 Notes